siberian-pi/MBQC_RW/README.md

 Implementatin of rewritting rules for Measurement-Based-Quantum-Computation(MBQC).
 Based on the paper *Parallelizing quantum circuits, Anne Broadbent, Elham Kashefi, 2002, TCS*.

 ## 1.General description
 Given a sequence of gate description of a quantum circuit, the `MBQCRewriting(circuit,n)` return the corresponding MBQC pattern, which is in the standerd form.
-Notice that the pattern haven't be signal shifting yet.
+Notice that the output pattern haven't been signal shifting yet.

 ## 2.Detailed information
 ### 2.1 Function